lakat/sysadmin/README.md

        * `certificate`:
          - `path`: The path for the certificate on the system.
          - `content`: Contents of the certificate.
+       * `delete`: When true, this certificate will be removed from the system.
      - `dhparam`:
        * `path`: Path for the DHParams file
        * `content`: Contents of the DHparams file